 To "electrify" the clockwork mechanism, two common methods were used.
 One simply retained the clockwork mechanism and rewound the clock spring electrically.
+Early Smiths branded clocks used this method but their application was primarily in "high-end" cars such as Rolls Royce.

-Smiths never used this method as far as I can determine, Another method was to use the balance assembly as both a time regulating device and as the source of energy to drive the clock.
+Another method was to use the balance assembly as both a time regulating device and as a source of energy to drive the clock.
 The Kienzle electric rewind clock described in part 2 is an example of the first method and the Smiths "CE" clock described here is of the second.